Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Application to the Lorenz System

 In \fref{fig:power-spectra}, the power spectra of the final quasi-trajectory achieved in \fref{fig:quasitrajectory-pdf} at $100$, $1000$, and $10000$ iterations is compared with that obtained from the chaotic data.
 All spectra are obtained using Welch's method, with Hann windowing to reduce spectral leakage.
-Welch's method was used to compute the average power spectra of the quasi-trajectory, despite them being exactly periodic, because the coefficients $\mathbf{a}_n$ obtained from the optimisation will be different between different optimisations showing randomness with variances independent of the period $T$, similarly to the Fourier coefficients of long chaotic (non-periodic) solutions \cite{andrews1988}.
-A similar trend is seen as in the \fref{fig:quasitrajectory-pdf}, in that the power spectra after $100$ does not particularly resemble the chaotic spectra, missing the important peak at $n\omega\approx1.3$ and its harmonics.
+Welch's method was used to compute the average power spectra of the quasi-trajectory.
+This is done since the raw spectrum obtained from each optimisation is not deterministic due to the random initialisation, which results in power spectra with seemingly random values.
+Using Welch's method averages this randomness out and reveals the deterministic statistics achieved by a given quasi-trajectory.
+This is fundamentally the same reason Welch's method is used when computing the power spectrum of chaotic signals \cite{andrews1988}.
+A similar trend is seen in \fref{fig:quasitrajectory-pdf}, in that the power spectra after $100$ does not particularly resemble the chaotic spectra, missing the important peak at $n\omega\approx1.3$ and its harmonics.
 After $1000$ iterations the quasi-trajectory spectra displays a spread out version of this peak with a couple of its harmonics, and finally $10000$ iterations shows the best agreement with the spectral peaks more clearly defined and multiple of its harmonics resolved in agreement with the chaotic data.
 The high frequency component of the spectra also gradually reduces over the duration of the optimisation, gradually approaching the spectral decay observed from the chaotic spectra.
 Notably, there is an increase in the spectral energy in the low frequencies that persists in the quasi-trajectory.
-This is likely an artefact of the previously mentioned fixed point at the origin dragging part of the quasi-trajectory towards it.
+This is possibly an artefact of the previously mentioned fixed point at the origin dragging part of the quasi-trajectory towards it.
 Near this point the quasi-trajectory moves rather slowly, approaching near a marginally unstable manifold, which adds an extra low frequency component to the spectra.